grpc-ecosystem/grpc-gateway/docs/docs/tutorials/generating_stubs/using_protoc.md

 ## Generating stubs using protoc

-Generate Go type and gRPC stubs:

-This step generates the Go types and gRPC stubs that you can use to implement the service and consume from clients.

 Here's an example of what a `protoc` command might look like to generate Go stubs, assuming that you're at the root of your repository and you have your proto files in a directory called `proto`:

 ```sh